Vol. 4 / Issue 04 / April 2026USD ($)

 No.01

-Shift three: post-intro APR floors crept up roughly 50 to 75 basis points across most issuers between January and May.
-The increase tracks the Federal Reserve's H.15 Selected Interest Rates movement on bank prime, which is the index most issuers use for variable post-intro APRs.
-The intro period itself remains 0%, so the change only affects the post-intro period.
+Post-intro APR floors track the Federal Reserve's H.15 Selected Interest Rates movement on bank prime, which is the index most issuers use for variable post-intro APRs.
+The intro period itself remains 0%, so prime moves only affect the balance left on the card after the promo ends.

 No.02

 The tier-not-issuer abstraction preserved across this site: each tier represents a structural offer shape, not a specific issuer card.
-Intro lengths, fee structures, and post-intro APR ranges are the tier-typical figures from the May 2026 Schumer Box disclosures across multiple issuers in each tier.
+Intro lengths, fee structures, and post-intro APR ranges are tier-typical figures drawn from issuer Schumer Box disclosures across multiple cards in each tier.
 Always verify current terms on the specific issuer's page before applying.

 1. Long-Runway Tier (21-month family)